Tang Aoqing: Death and legacy

-He was a delegate to the 2rd and 3rd National People's Congress.
+He was a delegate to the 2nd and 3rd National People's Congress.
 He was a member of 6th National Committee of the Chinese People's Political Consultative Conference and a member of the 7th and 8th Standing Committee of the Chinese People's Political Consultative Conference.
-He was a deputy to the 10th, 11th and 12th National Congress of the Communist Party of China.
+He was a deputy to the 10th, 11th and 12th National Congress of the Chinese Communist Party.